Bahch1k/Motivation_flask/README.md

 # Flask Motivation API

-This is alternative with same functional for Motivation API wich use Django, but Flask is used here.
+[Motivation API](https://github.com/bdzhalalov/Motivator_motivations) uses Django and has an alternative presented by this project with the same functions, however, in this case, Flask is used.

 ## Dependencies